 In the data backup directory, the top-level directory contains the following three types of data:

-backup_set_1_full_20230111T193330_20230111T193420.obbak: The file that displays the ID, start time, and end time of the current backup set.
-This file is only for information display.single_backup_set_info.obbak: The metadata of the current backup set, including the backup point and the dependent logs.tenant_backup_set_infos.obbak: The metadata of all backup sets of the current tenant.infos: The directory for the metadata of the data backup set.logstream_1: The directory for all data of log stream 1.
-Log stream 1 is the system log stream of the OceanBase Database tenant.logstream_1001: The directory for all data of log stream 1001.
-Log streams with numbers greater than 1000 are the user log streams of the OceanBase Database tenant.
+file_list.0.obbak: This file records the files and directories contained in the current directory.backup_set_1_full_20230111T193330_20230111T193420.obbak: This file displays the ID, start time, and end time of the current backup set.
+This file is only for information display.single_backup_set_info.obbak: This file records the metadata of the current backup set, including the backup position and dependent logs.tenant_backup_set_infos.obbak: This file records the metadata of all backup sets of the current tenant.infos: This directory records the metadata of the data backup set.logstream_1: This directory records all data of log stream 1.
+Log stream 1 is the system log stream of the OceanBase Database tenant.logstream_1001: This directory records all data of log stream 1001.
+Log streams with IDs greater than 1000 are user log streams of the OceanBase Database tenant.

 Cluster-level parameter backup directory

-When a cluster-level parameter backup is initiated, the system generates a backup file in the specified directory.
-The specific directory structure is as follows:
+Each time a cluster-level parameter backup is initiated, the system generates a cluster-level parameter backup file in the specified directory.
+The directory structure is as follows:

 cluster_parameters_backup_dest